danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 > The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 The original manifesto was developed in [2001](https://agilemanifesto.org/history.html).
-A lot has changed in team work since then including the prevalence of remote work, recognition of the importance of mental health and preventing burnout, DEI, neurodiversity, and psychology research on [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)).
+Changes in team work since then include the prevalence of remote work, recognition of the importance of mental health and preventing burnout, DEI, neurodiversity, and psychology research on [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)).
 Relying primarily on face-to-face conversations:

 * Results in a lot of scheduled or impromptu meetings that interrupt flow state.
 * Requires co-incidence that everyone required to make a decision happens to be online at the same time.
 What if someone's out sick, vacation, appointment, has another commitment, works in a different timezone etc.
-* Relies on people having perfect memories of what was discussed and decided in the conversation.
+* Relies on people having perfect memories of what was discussed.
 * Assumes that the best way to get people's input into decisions is via realtime conversation - this can result in "off the cuff" remarks that upon deeper technical analysis, may not turn out to be optimal.
 * Can be prone to [loudest voice in the room](https://www.linkedin.com/pulse/loudest-voice-room-hisako-esaki/) effect where the more dominant personalities assert their opinions, and the quieter types that may have differing opinions don't feel comfortable challenging it or can't get a word in.
 * Results in a lot of knowledge that only lives in people's heads, and gets lost as people leave.